Anyonic-parity-time symmetry in complex-coupled lasers: Results

 Although our analysis can be straightforwardly generalized to many other systems, here we focus on the specific experimental system used in what follows.
-It is composed of two coupled lasers with complex electric fields $E_1$ and $E_2$, relative loss $\Delta \alpha = (\alpha_1 - \alpha_2 )/2$ and frequency detuning $\Delta \Omega = (\Omega_1 - \Omega_2)/2 $ (see \Fig{fg1}).
-In each cavity round-trip, part of the light from each laser is coupled, in a symmetric manner, into the other laser (see \Fig{fg4}).
-The evolution of the coupled laser fields is given by the laser rate equations \cite{rogister2004power} (see methods), that we write in a vectorial form
+It is composed of two coupled lasers with complex electric fields $E_1$ and $E_2$, relative loss $\Delta \alpha = (\alpha_1 - \alpha_2 )/2$ and frequency detuning $\Delta \Omega = (\Omega_1 - \Omega_2)/2 $ (see Fig. 1).
+In each cavity round-trip, part of the light from each laser is coupled, in a symmetric manner, into the other laser (see Fig. 2 and Methods, experimental setup section).
+The evolution of the coupled laser fields is given by the laser rate equations \cite{rogister2004power} (see Methods, laser rate equations section), that we write in a vectorial form

 where $\mathbf{E} = [E_1,E_2]^T$, $ G(\mathbf{E} ,t) $ is a diagonal matrix which represents the nonlinaer gain, $\alpha_0 = (\alpha_1 + \alpha_2 )/2$ and $\Omega_0 = (\Omega_1 + \Omega_2)/2 $ are scalar constants representing the lasers' average loss and frequency, correspondingly. $\mathcal{H}$ is an effective traceless Hamiltonian matrix, parametrized by